Brexit – Information for Staff – Current and Prospective

 If you have not been resident in the UK for five years you can apply for pre-settled status.
 Once you reach five qualifying years, you can then apply to update your visa to settled status.
 The EU settlement scheme application process is free for all applicants.

-The EU Settlement Scheme is open, and we encourage colleagues to apply as soon as possible.
-Individuals must be resident in the UK by the 31st December 2020, with a closing date for applications to the settlement scheme being 30th June 2021.
+The EU settlement scheme is open, and we encourage colleagues to apply as soon as possible.
+Individuals must have been resident in the UK by 31st December 2020, with a closing date for application to the settlement scheme being 30th June 2020.

 You do not need to apply if you have: indefinite leave to enter the UK, indefinite leave to remain in the UK, British or Irish citizenship (including ‘dual citizenship’).
 See https://www.gov.uk/settled-status-eu-citizens-families/if-you-have-permanent-residence-or-indefinite-leave-to-remain